 - We take into account all of the entrepreneur's assets, the entirety of their business interests and other private investments (real estate, securities, art, etc.) as well as their personal family situation, and plan the optimal asset structure in terms of actual, legal and tax considerations.

 - We also include legal entities other than just GmbHs in our assessments (GmbH & Co.
 KGs, foundations etc.).
 For example, in individual cases, it might be worth considering the incorporation of the Holding GmbH into a (family or nonprofit) foundation as the parent holding company.

 - We draft all the necessary contracts (in particular, contribution and share exchange agreements) and coordinate them with the notary.

 - Of course, we also coordinate the project with the tax authorities if necessary.

 - We implement the planning considerations and take all effects on taxes into account.
 Ideally, the restructuring should be tax neutral.
 However, the devil is often in the details (real estate transfer tax, uncovering hidden reserves, fragmentation of businesses etc.).
 In any case, the restructuring should pay off for the entrepreneur - that is our ultimate goal.

 Our attorneys and tax advisors will be happy to help you set up a holding structure that is suitable for you.
 The sooner you start, the easier it will be.
-Feel free to contact attorney Boris Piekarek, head of our team “Assets, Foundations, Succession”.
-He will plan a corporate structure for you and with you that provides both entrepreneurial freedom and tax advantages.
-The easiest way to reach us is by email (email@example.com) or by phone (+49 (0)69 76 75 77 80).
+Feel free to contact Attorney Boris Piekarek, head of our team “Assets, Foundations, Succession” and Attorney Christian Kempges.
+We will plan a corporate structure for you and with you that provides both entrepreneurial freedom and tax advantages.
+The easiest way to reach us is by email (firstname.lastname@example.org) or by phone (+49 (0)69 76 75 77 80).